Posted On: December 4, 2025

 How Much Does a Claims Adjuster Make By Type?

-Your earning potential largely depends on who you choose to work for.
-You can work for an insurance company, an independent adjusting (IA) firm, or the policyholder as a public adjuster.
+But, by far, the biggest determiner of your earning potential will largely be influenced by who you choose to work for: an insurance company, an independent adjusting (IA) firm, or as a public adjuster.

 Company claims adjusters, also called staff adjusters, are full-time employees of insurance companies.
 They get a regular salary as well as benefits like health insurance.

 Staff adjuster salaries increase with experience.
-A desk adjuster's salary is roughly the same as a field adjuster's salary.
-Entry-level positions are typically $40k.
+Entry-level positions typically start at $40k.
 Senior-level staff adjusters can earn $85k, and if they handle catastrophe claims, they can earn more.

 Independent Adjusters Salaries

-The life of an independent adjuster may be changing due to a number of things:
+The life (and income) of an independent adjuster may be changing due to a number of factors.
+These include:

 It's unclear how much these changes might limit the earnings potential of independent adjusters in the future, but for the moment, it's still the most lucrative gig in the industry.
 You'll have to decide for yourself if the travel, unpredictability, and lack of stable income are worth the cash.